camptocamp/c2cgeoportal/doc/integrator/reset_password.rst

         email_from: info@camptocamp.com
         email_subject: New password generated for GeoMapFish
         email_body: |
-            Hello,
+            Hello {user},

-            You ask for an new password,
-            the new generated password is: {password}
+            You have asked for an new password, the newly generated password is: {password}

             Sincerely yours
             The GeoMapfish team
         smtp_server: smtp.example.com

+Replace the ``smtp.example.com`` value by a working SMTP server name.